Last Updated on 7 June 2023 by Alastair Digby

 Vulnerability assessments feature a much greater degree of automation than penetration tests.
 The primary tool used to carry out an assessment is a vulnerability scanner, which runs automatically and rapidly.
 Not only is the scanning for vulnerabilities automated, but most modern tools also classify identified vulnerabilities for you so that you can easily prioritize what to fix.

 The majority of businesses that run penetration tests only do so once or twice per year.
 Some companies might also run a pen test after significant changes to network infrastructure.
 While annual or semi-annual is the typical frequency of penetration testing, the prevailing wisdom is being challenged in light of emerging threats and constantly changing IT environments.
-There is now a push towards continuous pen testing that leverages external attack surface monitoring (because this is the part of your environment under most threat) along with on-demand penetration testing.
+There is now a push towards continuous penetration testing that leverages external attack surface monitoring (because this is the part of your environment under most threat) along with on-demand penetration testing.

 Since vulnerability assessments are faster to run, companies typically opt for a frequency of at least quarterly or after any significant network change, such as switching your firewall vendor or allowing employee-owned IoT devices to connect to your network.